 Cosmetic Standards: Painted surfaces will have uniform coverage, and all finished surfaces will be free from defects such as chips, scratches, or other damage.

-Tooling Marks: As-milled surfaces will be free of burrs, chatter, and other defects and will comply with surface roughness specifications.
+Tooling Marks: The as-milled surfaces will be free of burrs, chatter, and other defects and will comply with surface roughness specifications.
 Critical surfaces will be free from visible mill steps.

 Deburring: All exposed edges will be deburred, ensuring no sharp edges, burrs, or metal slivers are present.
-Note that sheet-cut parts are not deburred unless a specific finish is selected.
+Remember that we won’t deburr sheet-cut parts unless we choose a specific finish.

 Foreign Object Debris (FOD)